david125tran/Geometric-Envelope-Outlier-Detection-Algorithm-GEODA/README.md

 This **Outlier-Detection-Algorithm** is a custom time-series analysis method designed to identify outlier signals by constructing a **rolling geometric envelope** around an averaged reference trace.

 Unlike conventional statistical methods that rely on standard deviations or quantiles, it uses **circular geometry** to build a dynamic, visually intuitive tolerance band that adapts to local variations in the data.
 The algorithm is dynamic because it adapts its geometric envelope to the local shape and variability of the averaged signal—automatically adjusting the upper and lower limits based on the data’s real-time trends rather than using fixed thresholds.

+In the real world, some businesses need flexible solutions for dynamic problems.
+This algorithm is a different approach.
+I had in mind what I wanted to create, and it actually took me several attempts to convert my thoughts into code.

 ---